 - Derek Yach leads the Foundation and is the former Head of the World Health Organization’s (WHO) Tobacco Free Initiative.
 He was also Senior Vice President of Global Health and Agriculture Policy at PepsiCo.

-- Tom Harding is the Foundation's Chief Administrative Officer and Chief Financial Officer.
+- Tom Harding is the Foundation's Chief Operating Officer (previously listed as Chief Administrative Officer and Chief Financial Officer).

 - Farhad Riahi is the Foundation’s Chief Health, Science and Technology Officer.
 He was formerly a Partner at consultancy firm McKinsey.